build-week-apis/ill-serve-soup/README.md

 }
 ```

-If posted succesfully, the username will be returned.
-Example:
+If posted succesfully, tit will return a object with message:

 ```
 {